temporalio/edu-102-typescript-code/exercises/version-workflow/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+## Setup

+You'll need two terminal windows for this exercise.

+1. In all terminals, change to the `exercises/version-workflow/practice` directory.
+2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Run a Workflow to Completion

-1. Run `npm start` in a terminal to start a Worker
+1. In one terminal, run `npm start` to start the Worker
-2. Run `npm run workflow a100` in another terminal.
+2. In a second terminal, run `npm run workflow a100`.
 This will start a Workflow that processes the loan for customer ID `a100`.
 3. Let this Workflow run to completion.
 This customer has a loan with 10 payments, and since the Workflow in this exercise uses